 You have to have a sourdough starter that's at least moderately active for this.
 Of course if you make it every day, that works out great.
 You make the dough and then just feed it the same amount as you took out, or a bit more so you can have some for other projects.

 Start the night before.
-In a bowl, mix together 2 cups flour (white or wheat -- both are great), 2 tablespoons sugar, and 1 teaspoon salt.
-Then pour in 1/2 cup sourdough starter and roughly 1 cup milk.
-(Do one cup the first time, and if it ends up too wet, experiment to see what's best.
+In a bowl, mix together 2 cups flour (white or wheat -- both are great) and 1/4 teaspoon salt.
+Then pour in 1/2 cup sourdough starter and roughly 3/4 cup milk.
+(Experiment to see what's best.
 I use about 7/8 cup I think.)
 You can also replace the milk with some other liquid -- water, kefir, rice milk, basically anything.
 Experiment.

 Mix together until it forms a dough you can handle.
 If it's more of a batter, add more flour.
 If it won't pick up all the flour, add more liquid (just a tiny bit!).
 The exact consistency isn't important.
 If it's softish or stickyish, it doesn't matter.
 Cover with a lid or plastic wrap.
 (I use the same piece every time cause I'm Scottish like that.
 (Is that an ethnic slur?
 I'm 1/4 Scotch Irish and I do fit the frugal stereotype.))
 And just leave it overnight.

 In the morning, heat up your skillet or griddle.
 I use a cast-iron skillet and set the burner to 2 (it goes low-sim-2-4-6-hi), which is the temperature I use to brown ground beef and a little higher than what I use for eggs.
 You're just going too have to experiment.
 Pour a little oil on a clean cookie sheet, silicone mat, or counter, and oil your hands.
 Get the dough, which will be spongy after rising all night, and pull off little golf-ball-sized globs of it.
-Smoosh them between your oiled hands into a flat disk, and lay them on the cookie sheet/mat/counter.
-You should get between 8 and 12.
-If you feel patient or the kids aren't up yet, let them rise for five minutes or so; otherwise just start plopping them on the skillet.
+Smoosh each one between your oiled hands into a flat disk, and plop it in the pan.
+I used to lay them out for a few minutes to rise, but they seem to do fine going straight into the pan, so why add a step?
 It should take 5-10 minutes for them to get brown on the bottom; if they are browning too fast, turn the pan down.
 They'll also puff up a bit.
 Flip them over and get the other side brown, and then they're done and you can do the rest of the batch.
 I can fit four in my pan at once, so I just do three rounds.
 I start eating as the first ones come off, though!

 You can jazz these up all kinds of ways.
 You can add pretty much anything to the dough you like -- flax seed, sesame seeds, nuts, raisins, different flours.
 And once they're done you can top them with anything you like: jam, butter, cream cheese, lox, sour cream, smoked Gouda, ham, savory cranberry chutney*, cinnamon sugar, poached eggs and hollandaise (for Eggs Benedict), sandwich fixins.
 You can cut them in half like storebought English muffins, or just blob the toppings on top.
 We usually eat about half the batch for breakfast and then use the rest in our lunch.